-The progress bar displays a horizontal line which fills up according to a number's value in your sheet.
+The progress bar displays a horizontal line, circle or half circle which fills up according to a number's value in your sheet.

 Below, as the number in the

 Changeable status column changes, the progress bar updates to show how close we are getting to 100.

 The progress bar needs to know what the minimum value is and what the maximum value is.
 In other words, what the progress is from and to.

 Above you can see the progress bar configured with a

 Column property is what affects the bar's current status.
 In the example above, it is connected to the

 Changeable status column in our sheet.